 Out of all of the aspects of homeownership, building home equity is one of the most important and least understood.
-Let’s look into the details and gain a better understanding of what we’re talking about by asking what home equity is and how it impacts home buyers and sellers in Cincinnati.
+Let’s look into the details and gain a better understanding of what we’re talking about by asking what home equity is and how it impacts home buyers and sellers in Greater Cincinnati Area.

 What Is Home Equity?